 |Laurie Collier||Hendricks Twp|

 |Will Ross, Vice Chairman||Clark Twp EMS|

 911 District Board Meetings

 All meetings are open to the public, and additional agenda items may be brought to the attention of the 911 Coordinator no later than one week prior to the scheduled meeting date.
-All meetings will be held accordingly at the Mackinac County Airport meeting room located at (1120 North State St., St. Ignace) unless otherwise posted.
+All meetings will be held accordingly at the St. Ignace Fire Department (618 Chambers Street, St. Ignace) unless otherwise posted.